Neolithic: Lithic technology

 The identifying characteristic of Neolithic technology is the use of polished or ground stone tools, in contrast to the flaked stone tools used during the Paleolithic era.

 Neolithic people were skilled farmers, manufacturing a range of tools necessary for the tending, harvesting and processing of crops (such as sickle blades and grinding stones) and food production (e.g. pottery, bone implements).
 They were also skilled manufacturers of a range of other types of stone tools and ornaments, including projectile points, beads, and statuettes.
 But what allowed forest clearance on a large scale was the polished stone axe above all other tools.
-Together with the adze, fashioning wood for shelter, structures and canoes for example, this enabled them to exploit their newly won farmland.
+Together with the adze, fashioning wood for shelter, structures and canoes for example, this enabled them to exploit the newly developed farmland.

 Neolithic peoples in the Levant, Anatolia, Syria, northern Mesopotamia and Central Asia were also accomplished builders, utilizing mud-brick to construct houses and villages.
 At Çatalhöyük, houses were plastered and painted with elaborate scenes of humans and animals.
 In Europe, long houses built from wattle and daub were constructed.
 Elaborate tombs were built for the dead.
 These tombs are particularly numerous in Ireland, where there are many thousand still in existence.
 Neolithic people in the British Isles built long barrows and chamber tombs for their dead and causewayed camps, henges, flint mines and cursus monuments.
 It was also important to figure out ways of preserving food for future months, such as fashioning relatively airtight containers, and using substances like salt as preservatives.

 The peoples of the Americas and the Pacific mostly retained the Neolithic level of tool technology until the time of European contact.
 Exceptions include copper hatchets and spearheads in the Great Lakes region.